paypal-examples/mobile-app-web-sdk-integration-example/README.md

 ```

 ## 3. Host your Web Checkout Experience
-Create a web based checkout application which should serve PayPal [JavaScript SDK](/sdk/js).
-Your web application must have an entry point (url endpoint) which your mobile app will redirect you.
+Create a web based checkout application which should serve PayPal [JavaScript SDK](https://developer.paypal.com/sdk/js/).
+Your web application must have an entry point (url endpoint) which your mobile application will redirect the buyers to.

-If your mobile app provides a capability to add different items to a shopping cart and checkout, then you should store the cart information on your server and generate a secure reference identifier of this shoppint cart.
-You should then pass the reference identifier from your mobile app to your checkout application's URL, when launching it inside  SFSafariViewController or Android Custom Tabs.
+If your mobile application provides a capability to add different items to a shopping cart and checkout, then you should store the cart information on your server and generate a cryptographically secure reference identifier of this shoppint cart.

+You should then pass the reference identifier from your mobile app to your checkout web application's URL, when launching it in SFSafariViewController or Android Custom Tabs.

 > **Important:** Do not pass cart details in URL query parameters.
 Use a secure REST/GraphQL API calls to store your cart information in your server side store from mobile app and only pass a cryptographically secure identifier like a session id or shopping cart id from mobile application to web application.

 Your web application should render the supported payment methods, like PayPal, Venmo, Debit or Credit Card and render the payment methods on the web application's entry page.
 Once the buyer clicks one of available payment method, e.g. PayPal, approves the payment, present a success message on your web application along with a return to mobile app button.

 > **Important:** Attempting a redirection back to your mobile application without any interaction by the user may be declined by the Chrome / Safari due to transient activation.
+> You should present a confirmation button to the buyer and redirect in the [onclick](https://developer.mozilla.org/en-US/docs/Web/API/Element/click_event) handler or use a HTML [Anchor element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) to redirect the buyer to mobile application.

 From the success page of your web application you should also notify your backend server that the buyer has approved the payment.
 This is crucial to avoid losing the status if the buyer taps on the close button of SFSafariViewController or Android Custom Tabs after approving the payment.